ariasmiguel/tidyverse/RDataScience.md

 2. What does `labs()` do?

-Ensure the axis and legend labesl display the full variable name.
+Ensure the axes and legend labesl display the full variable name.
 Adds labels to the graph.
 You can add a title, subtitle, and a label for the $x$ and $y$ axes, as well as a caption.

 3. What's the difference between `coord_quickmap()` and `coord_map()`?